 GOLF'S NEW RULES

-Major Change: Procedure for Taking Back-on-a-Line Relief
+Major Change: Procedure for Taking Back-on-the-Line Relief

 March 12, 2018